mery9/CharacterWebAngular/README.md

 ## How to start This program?

-1.clone this project into your computer (git clone https://github.com/mery9/CharacterWebAngular.git)
+1.clone this project into your computer "git clone https://github.com/mery9/CharacterWebAngular.git"

 2.go to this git directory with command prompt (cmd) (.../CharacterWebAngular)